By Anna Gay on | No Comments

-Sometimes, you just aren’t going to have perfectly blue skies and big, billowy clouds in your photos.
-Don’t worry, though – there are a few ways to give your skies some zing in a pinch, without having to open Photoshop and make a full-on sky replacement.
+Sometimes, you just are not going to have perfectly blue skies and big, billowy clouds in your photos.
+Don’t worry, though – there are a few ways to give your skies some zing and add the blue back in, without having to open Photoshop and do a full-on sky replacement.

-One of the most popular ways of editing skies in Lightroom is using the Graduated Filter tool, highlighted above.
+One of the most popular ways of editing skies in Lightroom is using the Graduated Filter tool.
 It can be found in the Develop Module.

 In the image below, we have a typical snow sky – completely white, and, when printed, will have no ink on that section of the print for that very reason: completely white = no ink will be put down by the printer.
 Plus, blown out skies can be distracting when viewed on a computer monitor.

-To apply the Graduated Filter in this image, we are starting in the upper right corner, and dragging the filter diagonally towards the lower left.
-You can drag horizontally or vertically, depending on where the sky is in your image.
+To apply the Graduated Filter on this image, we are starting at the top, and drag the filter down towards the horizon.
+You can drag in any direction including diagonally, horizontally or vertically, depending on where the sky is in your image.

 An alternative to the Graduated Filter is to add a vignette, which will darken the outer edges of your image, rather than just one section.
 Under the Effects tab, you will find the Post-Crop Vignetting sliders: